August 31, 2012

 Well, in the best protestant traditions, I at least am nailing up, wherever I can, my protest against that silly-nanny belief that economic prosperity can be reached, or even maintained, by avoiding, or even punishing, risk-taking and risk-takers, such as the small businesses and entrepreneurs.

-I also wonder what the US congress would have to say, if they understood that current regulations are making their bankers, in “the land of the brave”, to lend the umbrella when the sun is out much more than what Mark Twain ever thought possible, and to, similarly, take it away much faster than what Mark Twain could ever have imagined?
+I also wonder what the US congress would have to say, if they understood that current regulations are making their bankers, in “the Home of the Brave”, to lend the umbrella when the sun is out much more than what Mark Twain ever thought possible, and to, similarly, take it away much faster than what Mark Twain could ever have imagined?

 August 23, 2012